Somayyah/website/content/posts/PE_Format.md

 In a previous [post](/posts/editing_a_exe_binary/) I managed to patch a binary and replace an embedded audio with another WAV audio, and I discovered that it only works if the new  audio is exactly the same size as the old one.
 Weird, right? <br><br>

 This suggests that maybe there are hardcoded stuff, a checksum?
 In today's post I will look around in this binary file, compare it with the original and maybe fix it.

+## Preparation and High Overview

 I generated three files for testing:
 <br><br>
 ```
 ➜ ls -al test/